uhppoted/uhppoted-app-sheets/README.md

   --range         Worksheet range of the ACL (e.g. ACL!A2:K) --report-range  Worksheet range (e.g. Audit!A1:D) for the compare report.
 Defaults to
                   Audit!A1:D

-  --workdir       Directory for working files, in particular the tokens, revisions, etc,
+  --with-pin      Includes the card keypad PIN code when comparing records --workdir       Directory for working files, in particular the tokens, revisions, etc,
                   that provide access to Google Sheets.
 Defaults to:
                   - /var/uhppoted on Linux